How to Pressure Wash a Driveway for the First Time

 Start at the top

 Start at the high end of your driveway and work your way down.
 You don’t want dirty water running over the places you just cleaned.
 That might sound obvious, but it’s easy to start at the bottom without thinking about it.
 Also, be sure to park the pressure washer near the high spot so you’re dragging the hose behind you, rather than constantly kicking it out of your way.
-These are 13 things you should never power wash.

 Work in small sections